hannibal002/SkyHanni/docs/tutorials/graph_network.md

 Instead, we follow the graph chain from one node to its neighbors until we find an area name tag.
 The name of that node then defines what area the player stands at.
 The next area needs to start on the other side of the "imaginary area boundary" and be connected to the first area.
-The boundary lies between two nodes that have different area tags
+The boundary lies between two nodes that have different area tags.

 The **Error Finder** will warn you when nodes connect to multiple areas at the same time without a boundary (conflicting areas).